Person with blond hair smiling while on a laptop.

 Business property damage

-A business owner's policy (BOP), which combines general liability insurance with commercial property insurance, protects computers, furniture, and other business property.
-It covers the cost of repairs or replacement if a storm damage your building or a thief steals valuable equipment.
+A business owner's policy (BOP) combines general liability insurance with commercial property insurance to protect computers, furniture, and other business property.
 This package costs less than purchasing the policies separately.

 no coverage check mark